 BIO: Daniel Michael Kickert was born in Melbourne (VIC) and attended Aquinas College.
 He began playing basketball as a child for E Bees Junior Basketball Club and Waverley Basketball Club.
 He also represented Knox and Nunawading across U12s to U18s, including playing for Nunawading in the South East Australian Basketball League (SEABL) in 2000.

 He played college basketball for Saint Mary’s, leaving in 2006 as the program’s all-time scoring leader.
 He holds a Dutch passport and as a result spent the next eight years playing in Europe as a local player.
 He returned to Australia in 2014 to play for Melbourne United.
 Kickert received a scholarship to attend the Australian Institute of Sport (Canberra) in 2001.
-He spent one year there and played for the program’s state league team.
+He spent two years year there and played for the program’s state league team (2001, 2002).

 FAMILY: Kickert’s parents are Rudy and Jenny.
 His wife’s name is Erica.